Why Does My Vagina Smell Like Chlorine?

 A tangy or fermented odor is also a normal sign of your vulva’s bacterial flora.
 The bacterial flora produce lactic acid and other substances to maintain the pH levels of your vulva, which is slightly acidic in order to protect against infection.
 However, if the odor is strong and won’t go away, you might have a yeast infection or bacterial vaginosis (BV).
 See your doctor for antibiotics to clear it up.

-Read more: Why Is My Vagina Pulsing?
+Read more: Why Does My Vagina Smell Like Iron?

 3. Apocrine Glands